30

 [4] I will not be ashamed of …. taking an axe to my frozen sea

-Axes to frozen seas involve asking the hard questions to [A] get on the right path quickly, and [B] not overstay your welcome when something isn’t working or set to last.
+Axes to frozen seas evoke splintering ice, rocking waves, and ripples.
+They require honest, un-minced, clear thinking to [A] find the right path quickly, and [B] not overstay when you sense something won’t work in the long run.
 Whether this involves:

-Making a quick left turn off the wrong path to course correct (often called a pivot)
+• Making a quick left turn to course correct (a pivot)

-Getting off at the wrong train before it’s too far from the original station to return (it’s going around the internet)
+• Getting off the wrong train before it’s too far from the original station to return

-There is such relief, and focus, that comes with pursuing what feels true.
-Whether you define this as true “there is PMF to be found here”, or true “this is right or wrong for me”.
+There is such relief that comes with pursuing what feels true, whether you define this as “there is real PMF to be found here” truth, or “this is the mission I signed up for” alignment.

-A recent thing I realized - the highest leverage unlock for a successful gathering is the guest list not even the prep.
+Another recent discovery: the highest leverage unlock for a successful gathering is 100% the guest list.

-I was 75% brain dead — and an hour beforehand I wasn’t sure I even had energy to attend my own party.
-But I’m so glad I did.
-The glow of that night lasted all weekend and carried me through an intense season at work.
+I was 75% brain dead (like “an hour beforehand unconvinced I had energy to attend my own party level” brain dead).
+But the glow of that night lasted all weekend and carried me through an intense season at work.

-I find it challenging to maintain a large social circle, so I really like the people who make it in there.
-So many of them have seen me stepping and bleeding on these river rocks and helped me through.
+I find it challenging to maintain a large social circle, so I really, really cherish the people who have made it in there.

 Thanks to my house for organizing everything for me so I could just sit there and talk to people.